-On 26 August 1974 RTÉ News spoke to Tony Kinsella, from the Irish Union of School Students, who talks about use of corporal punishment in post primary schools.
+Tony Kinsella, from the Irish Union of School Students outlines the use of corporal punishment in post-primary schools.

-As an alternative to corporal punishment, Kinsella suggests student involvement in their own discipline through some sort of democratic structure in schools.
-In the long term he sees the withdrawal of student privileges as an effective form of discipline.
+As an alternative to corporal punishment he suggests student involvement in their own discipline through some sort of democratic structure in schools.
+In the long term, he sees the withdrawal of student privileges as an effective form of discipline.